The Kopito Laboratory

 Stanford University

-Protein biogenesis and quality control
+Protein and ribosome quality control

 in the secretory pathway